Fire glass: Manufacturing processes

-Fire glass is sold in a wide range of colours.
+Fire glass is sold in a wide range of colors.
 It may be made in different shapes, such as beads, diamonds, cubes or rounded pebbles.
 The sizes range from approximately 1/4 to 1 inch, and is made in various different colors, sometimes with reflective coatings.

 The first fire glass to be sold in the U.S. market, around 2006, was shattered in form.
 This is the most popular fire glass and is typically reflective glass on one side and colored on the other.
 The reflective coating gives a shimmering effect when in use.
 The shattered or broken tempered glass is the most popular form of fire glass used by consumers.

 Broken standard sheets of tempered glass are typically sifted to remove any sandy, small, or very sharp pieces of glass, while the rest may optionally be lightly tumbled to remove the sharp edges.
 Local outdoor living companies or online retailers will often obtain broken tempered glass from local glass companies, then shatter, sift, clean and package the glass to sell to consumers.
 U.S. companies will also import fire glass from China by the container, as it is not made in the U.S. in bulk.